haguro/go-dxl/README.md

 ## Features

 - Zero external dependencies: All packages in this library will only ever depend on other packages within this library and/or on the Go standard library.
-- Lightweight: All packages should aim to have minimal memory footprint and computational overhead [Planned]
+- Lightweight: All packages should aim to have minimal memory footprint and computational overhead ![Planned][planned]
-- TinyGo support: Whenever possible, the packages shall be designed to support compilation to TinyGo (only for standard targets - microcontroller targets are under consideration and will be decided upon as more packages are added) [Planned]
+- TinyGo support: Whenever possible, the packages shall be designed to support compilation to TinyGo (only for standard targets - microcontroller targets are under consideration and will be decided upon as more packages are added) ![Planned][planned]
-- Simple API: The API shall aim to be simple and easy to use while exposing all functionality.
-[Planned]
+- Simple API: The API shall aim to be simple and easy to use while exposing all functionality. ![Planned][planned]
-- Abstraction layer support for all Dynamixel servo families: The protocol package will support low level communication for all Dynamixel servo families (AX, MX, XM, XH, PRO/PRO-M) via implementation of the Dynamixel protocol versions 1 [Planned] and 2 [Done].
-Higher level packages wil abstract away differences between servo families.
-[Planned]
+- Abstraction layer support for all Dynamixel servo families: The protocol package will support low level communication for all Dynamixel servo families (AX, MX, XM, XH, PRO/PRO-M) via implementation of the Dynamixel protocol versions 1 ![Planned][planned] and 2 ![In Progress][in-progress].
-Servo simulator support: Allow simulation of Dynamixel servos and their response to commands without requiring physical hardware.
-[Planned]
+- Servo simulator support: Allow simulation of Dynamixel servos and their response to commands without requiring physical hardware. ![Planned][planned]

 ## Contributing